wildcardcorp/castle.documentation/working-with-content/introduction/user-accounts-and-roles.rst

 .. note::

     In many organizations, members are allowed to publish content on parts or all of the site.
-    This is a policy that you can set up for each site, or even part of the site
+    This is a policy that you can set up for each site, or even part of the site.

 Manager
 ~~~~~~~